fonttools/fontbakery/docs/source/maintainer/maintainer-notes.md

 git rebase upstream/main

 # cleanup
-deactivate # just in case we may already in a "dirty" venv rm build/ -rf rm dist/ -rf rm venv/ -rf

-# create a fresh python virtual env
-virtualenv venv -ppython3
-. venv/bin/activate
+rm dist/ -rf

 ## Optionally install tox so that we can also
 ## run our code tests locally